Day Twenty-Four on the Camino Portugués

 The forest path continues for a total of about 1.8 kilometers, then comes to a T-intersection at a paved road, at this picnic ground.
 The pilgrimage traveler needs to turn right here and head for San Miguel de Valga on a narrow paved road.

-When the road straightens out, after a full kilometer, the pavement ends and you cross a street and start a lovely trail system on a cobblestone pathway, at about 3.5 kilometers total thus far, shown below.
+When the road straightens out and the pavement ends, you cross a street and start a lovely trail system, first on a forest road shown below, then a cobblestone pathway.

 Here is a look-back at the quaint cobblestone path through the vineyards.
 A rare thing in Spain.
 For a moment I thought I was back in Portugal!